Last month I had the chance to check out Google Cardboard – an accessible form of virtual reality – for myself.

 For those unaware, every summer at their annual product launch conference, Google I/O, Google brings out a few new surprises.
 This year, they unveiled a cheap, easy-to-assemble cardboard visor that transforms your smart phone into a virtual reality device.
 You can make it yourself (instructions online here), or can find a number of resellers selling the full ready-to-assemble kit on eBay for something like £10 ($20).
 The kit features some cardboard flaps (as expected), two little plastic lenses, and a magnet which they’ve cleverly managed to use as a switch by repurposing a sensor in the headphone jack.

-I loaded up a PhotoSphere from a trip I took to Sicily in October.
+I loaded up a PhotoSphere from an anniversary trip I took to Sicily in October.
 I am transported to a large Greek ampitheater.
 I tilt my head up and find myself looking into the sky.
 I look right to see the sun setting.
 I turn around, and from the next room Min hears me shout “Whoooaaa!!
 THAT IS SO WEIRD.”
 I’m looking at myself.
 But it’s different than looking at myself in a picture.
 Everything is so immersive it’s like I’m actually sitting beside myself (and rather rudely, I might add, I’m not even making an attempt to talk to me).

 The technology isn’t that complicated.
 My phone, which is about 3 inches from eyes, has a split screen.
 It is showing the same image in the left and right sides, but from a slightly different angle (the same way light hits each eyeball at a slightly different angle, giving us depth perception).
 The plastic lenses help to wrap the image around our field of vision.
 The accelerometers and gyroscopes in my phone make it possible to track my head movements.